Learnable Mixed Nash Equilibria are Collectively Rational: Beyond interior Nash equilibria

-In this work, we have introduced a theory of non-asymptotic stability for learning in games.
-We showed a fairly tight connection between uniform stability and collective rationality.
-And through uniform stability, we studied the last-iterate convergence behavior for the class of incremental, smoothed best-response dynamics.
+In this work, we introduce a theory of non-asymptotic stability for learning in games.
+We demonstrate via this theory a connection between uniform stability and collective rationality.
+On the learnability of the mixed Nash equilibria, we connect uniform stability with the last-iterate convergence behavior for the class of incremental, smoothed best-response dynamics.
 We close with a few open questions that we believe would be important to pursue.

 \paragraph{Strengthening the necessity of uniform stability for convergence to mixed Nash equilibria} Our main non-convergence result (\Cref{prop:non-convergence-general}) shows that if an equilibrium $\NE$ is not uniformly stable, then there exist smoothed best-responses that cannot be stabilized.
 We believe this can be strengthened, where `there exist' is replaced with `almost all' (in terms of the Hessian of the regularizer at $\NE$).